stackbit-projects/tempekartoffel-blog-8d159/content/about.md

 ---
 title: About Us
-subtitle: This is a short page about me and my work
+subtitle: This is a short page about us two
 img_path: images/about.jpg
 seo:
   title: About Me